choria-legacy/marionette-collective/website/reference/ui/nodereports.md

 **NOTE: This feature will only be in version 0.4.8**

-You can create little scriptlets and pass them into *mc-inventory* with the *--script* option.
+You can create little scriptlets and pass them into *mco inventory* with the *--script* option.

 You have the following data available to your reports: